Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-The captain and 3 men launched the gig, while the rest of the crew went in 2 lifeboats.
-The U-boat came up and called twice over to the gig, but when the captain didn't understand what was being said, 3 bursts of machine gun fire were sent above the lifeboat, injuring the captain in the arm.
-Høegh Giant, which was still afloat, was then shelled, but this source does not specify whether the ship actually sank at that time.
 The two lifeboats with 35 survivors landed at Devil's Island at 15:00 LAT on June 13, where they were placed under guard and disarmed of a 30 caliber machine gun and 2 pistols they had with them.
 They were kindly treated by those who were interned there, but after 6 days they were given the choice of staying there as internees until the end of the war or leave, whereupon they quickly chose the latter, and after the boats had been re-stocked they were allowed to leave.
-One of the boats was picked up by the Canadian Keymont at 15:00 GCT on June 20, about 25 miles north of Paramaribo Lightship, and the other by the Dutch Princess Juliana at the same time and date.
-They arrived Paramaribo that same day; from there they were sent to Trinidad on board the Norwegian D/S Lindvangen.
-The gig had landed in Trinidad on June 18 (or 21st?).
+The occupants of one of the boats were picked up by the Canadian Keymont at 15:00 GCT on June 20, about 25 miles north of Paramaribo Lightship, and those in the other by the Dutch Princess Juliana at the same time and date.
+They arrived Paramaribo that same day; from there they were sent to Trinidad on board the Norwegian D/S Lindvangen (according to Lindvangen's Voyage Record for this period, she arrived Trinidad on June 24).
+The gig, meanwhile, had landed in Trinidad on June 18 (or 21st?).

 The Naval Observer at Paramaribo later expressed the opinion that the ship had been abandoned prematurely, as she was compartmented and very hard to sink, as evidenced by the fact that she was still afloat after 3 torpedo hits and 50 rounds of shell fire.
 Had the gun crew remained on board "they might have forced the sub to abandon its prey".
-The observer pointed out that an experienced Navy gun crew might have been able to hit the sub when it surfaced during the first attack which was made in daylight.
+The observer pointed out that an experienced Navy gun crew might have been able to hit the boat when it surfaced during the first attack which was made in daylight.

 "The World's Merchant Fleets 1939", Roger W. Jordan says Høegh Giant was torpedoed and shelled by U-126 on June 3 in position 06 52N 42 43W.
 Torpedoed again the next day, June 4, position 07 32N 44 36W, sunk 07 17N 43 06W, all 39 survived.